SumitxThokar/66DaysofML/README.md

 ### **Summary**
 Machine learning systems are programs that can learn from data and make predictions without explicit programming.
 There are two types of training: static and dynamic.
 Static training uses a fixed dataset, while dynamic training updates the model as new data becomes available.
 Inference, the process of using a trained model to make predictions, can also be static or dynamic.
 Data dependencies refer to the relationship between input and output data, and how changes in one affect the other.

+## Day 20 of #66DaysofML.
+**Course**: **Machine Learning Crash Course** <br>
+:large_blue_diamond: On my journey of Learning Machine Learning, I got aware of common human biases that can inadvertently be reproduced by ML algorithms, Fairness, Types of bias, ways to identify bias and evaluating for bias.
+### Summary
+Fairness in ML refers to unbiased and impartial predictions from machine learning models regardless of personal characteristics.
+Types of bias include sampling, confounding, and predictive bias.
+Identifying bias can be done by analyzing data and examining feature engineering, and evaluating bias involves measuring the impact of predictions on different groups.